PIMIYA/Odoo_15/addons/accounting_pdf_reports/README.rst

 ====================================
-Odoo 14 Accounting Financial Reports
+Odoo 15 Accounting Financial Reports
 ====================================

-This Module will bring back the accounting reports for Odoo 14 Community Edition
+This Module will provide all the financial reports for odoo 15 community edition

 Installation
 ============